-If you have a photo in card form scan it in as a PDF.
+If you have a photo in card form scan it in as a PDF with the photo the right way up within an A4 portrait page.

 Before scanning in, have a look at the reverse side of the photo and see if there is any relevant information there.
 Typically when a non-digital photo was printed on card, information would have been printed on the back to help the processing lab reproduce an identical print if the customer came back and asked for another copy.
 So coded information on the back will typically represent lightness/darkness corrections and colour corrections applied when the film was printed so that the lab could use the same corrections if a further print was requested.
 There may also be codes indicating the particular machine used for the print and the manufacturer and speed (ISO number) of the film.
 Occasionally you may find that one of the codes printed on the back is the month and year - e.g. APR96.
 If there is a month and year like this it is, it indicates the month and year that the print was made, not necessarily when the photo was actually taken.
 However it is still of some value in dating the photo because, for example, it tells you that the photo cannot have been taken later that the month/year shown.